 The Government of Japan believes that the successful harmonization of definitions for vehicle categories, weight and dimensions contribute to the progress of gtrs, and encourages the formulation of gtrs and their adoption by Contracting Parties.
 Gtrs will facilitate the distribution of vehicles having the harmonized performance requirements among Contracting Parties, enabling work simplification and cost reduction in the design and production of vehicles.

-B. TEXT OF RESOLUTION

-UNIFORM PROVISIONS SETTING FORTH COMMON DEFINITIONS AND PROCEDURES TO BE USED IN GLOBAL TECHNICAL REGULATIONS (gtr 0)
+B. SPECIAL RESOLUTION CONCERNING COMMON DEFINITIONS AND PROCEDURES TO BE USED IN GLOBAL TECHNICAL REGULATIONS (S.R.
+1)